Reproducibility of Serologic Assays for Influenza Virus A (H5N1)

 ABSTRACT

-Abstract Hemagglutination-inhibition (HI) and neutralization are used to evaluate vaccines against influenza virus A (H5N1); however, poor standardization leads interlaboratory variation of results. candidate antibody standard (07/150) was prepared from pooled plasma persons given clade 1 A/Vietnam/1194/2004 vaccine.
-To test human sheep antiserum, 15 laboratories HI reassortant A/Vietnam/1194/2004, A/turkey/Turkey/1/2005 (clade 2.2), A/Anhui/1/2005 2.3.4) viruses.
-Interlaboratory observed for both assays, but when titers were expressed relative 07/150, overall percentage geometric coefficient reduced 125% 61% 183% 81% neutralization.
-Lack variability 2 antigens suggested the need clade-specific standards.
-Sheep antiserum as a did not reliably reduce variability.
-The World Health Organization has established 07/150 an international subtype H5 assigned potency 1,000 IU/ampoule.
+Hemagglutination-inhibition (HI) and neutralization are used to evaluate vaccines against influenza virus A (H5N1); however, poor standardization leads to interlaboratory variation of results.
+A candidate antibody standard (07/150) was prepared from pooled plasma of persons given clade 1 A/Vietnam/1194/2004 vaccine.
+To test human and sheep antiserum, 15 laboratories used HI and neutralization and reassortant A/Vietnam/1194/2004, A/turkey/Turkey/1/2005 (clade 2.2), and A/Anhui/1/2005 (clade 2.3.4) viruses.
+Interlaboratory variation was observed for both assays, but when titers were expressed relative to 07/150, overall percentage geometric coefficient of variation for A/Vietnam/1194/2004 was reduced from 125% to 61% for HI and from 183% to 81% for neutralization.
+Lack of reduced variability to clade 2 antigens suggested the need for clade-specific standards.
+Sheep antiserum as a standard did not reliably reduce variability.
+The World Health Organization has established 07/150 as an international standard for antibody to clade 1 subtype H5 and has an assigned potency of 1,000 IU/ampoule.

 SUPPLEMENTAL MATERIAL